Asymptotic Improvements on the Exact Matching Distance for 2-parameter Persistence: Abstract

 \section{Abstract}

 In the field of topological data analysis, persistence modules are used to express geometrical features of data sets.
 The matching distance $d_\M$ measures the difference between $2$-parameter persistence modules by taking the maximum bottleneck distance between $1$-parameter slices of the modules.
-The previous fastest algorithm to compute $d_\M$ exactly runs in $O(n^{8+\omega})$, where $\omega$ is the matrix multiplication constant.
-We improve significantly on this by describing an algorithm with expected running time $O(n^5 \log^3 n)$.
-We first solve the decision problem $d_\M\leq \lambda$ for a constant $\lambda$ in $O(n^5\log n)$ by traversing a line arrangement in the dual plane, where each point represents a slice.
+The previous best algorithm to compute $d_\M$ exactly runs in $O(n^{8+\omega})$ time using $O(n^4)$ space, where $n$ is the number of generators and relations of the modules and $\omega$ is the matrix multiplication constant.
+We improve significantly on this by describing an algorithm with expected running time $O(n^5 \log^3 n)$ and using $O(n^2)$ space.
+We first solve the decision problem $d_\M\leq \lambda$ for a constant $\lambda$ in $O(n^5\log n)$ time by traversing a line arrangement in the dual plane, where each point represents a slice.
 Then we lift the line arrangement to a plane arrangement in $\R^3$ whose vertices represent possible values for $d_\M$, and use a randomized incremental method to search through the vertices and find $d_\M$.
 The expected running time of this algorithm is $\bigO((n^4+T(n))\log^2 n)$, where $T(n)$ is an upper bound for the complexity of deciding if $d_\M\leq \lambda$.
+Moreover, we show how to compute the matching distance using only linear space, to the price of a much worse time complexity.